The Aeolian islands (Isole Eolie in Italian) are a group of 7 islands on the northeastern coast of Sicily in the Tyrrhenian Sea.

 A fantastic hike along the west coast leads from the ancient Roman baths of Terme di San Calógero to the kaolin quarry just outside the village of Quattropiani.

 Visiting White Beach (Spiaggia Bianca) should also be on your list of things to do in Lipari.

 You won’t want to miss out on this spectacular photo opportunity.
 It showcases a beautiful section of Lipari’s coastline with Vulcano in the distance.

 Lipari looks like a great Aeolian island base to me.

 Panarea is the smallest as well as the most fashionable Aeolian island.

-During summer the marina is crowded with yachts and there are plenty of tourists strolling through the traffic-free pedestrian streets around the village of San Pietro.
-This beautiful island has fantastic blue water and great diving spots, making it very popular with scuba divers and snorkelers.
+The beautiful island of Panarea has beautiful blue water and excellent diving spots, making it very popular with scuba divers and snorkelers.

 Boating around Panarea would be sensational.

-The dreamy photo below was taken by a hiker on their way to the summit of Punta del Corvo on Panarea.
+A hiker took the dreamy photo below on their way to the summit of Punta del Corvo on the island of Panarea.
 Wow!